Don’t just sing.

 ✦ Where singing could take you

-Your imagination could take your singing somewhere magnificent, if you let it.
+There’s more than one way to be a singer.
+Your imagination could take your singing somewhere magnificent, if you dare.

 A late-night jazz trio inspired by 1960s spy cinema.
 Original songs for guitar, stompbox and voice, filmed live.
 A ’70s Californian soul-and-strings EP.
 Choral for Care — a chorus of dog devotees singing for the local community with guide dogs to sponsor.
 An invitation-only ’80s rock soirée for grand piano and voice.